smcclab/smc-course/_assessments/04-lens-performance.md

 The "LENS Performance" Assessment is arranged as a non-centrally administered exam.
-If have an extenuating circumstance that prevents you from attending your LENS Performance, please apply for [Deferred Examination]({% link 01-policies.md %}#scda).
+If have an extenuating circumstance that prevents you from attending your LENS Performance, please apply for [Extenuating Circumstances]({% link 01-policies.md %}).
 This is defined as circumstances that are unexpected and unavoidable and must be a serious matter that would prevent you from physically attending your performance assessment.

 If you apply for deferred examination in this course, please inform the course convenor and provide your documentation to them as well.